calebjedhugo/stories-backend/README.md

 There will, of course, be a little variance depending on your setup.

-`./util/conn.js` is set up to automatically set up your database.
-It should create the tables as soon as you start the server.
+`./util/conn.js` will automatically set up your database as soon as you start the server.
+You can also see the schema there in the query.

 To run the unit tests:
 * start the server (obviously)